-More than 40 silos in Australia that have been turned into works of art.
+The Australian Silo Art trail features more than 40 silos that have been turned into works of art.
 If you’re looking for a unique way to explore the country, consider taking a trip to see some of these artistic masterpieces on the Australian Silo Art Trail!

 Silo Art is all about turning dull grey silos into beautiful pieces of artwork.
 Today we will share everything you need to know about it, from where to find the silos to who created them, how many there are and most importantly, perhaps, things to do nearby.